Rafael Hernández Colón: Second and third terms (1985–1993)

 As part of his 1984 electoral campaign, Hernández Colón released a musical album with Puerto Rican country music titled Ahora Es Que Vamos ("Here We Go Now").

+In 1991, Hernández Colón signed a law stating that the only official language of Puerto Rico should be Spanish.
+The immediate effect was that English was no longer the second official language.
+While many applauded the governor's decision, on the other hand, supporters of the Commonwealth and the parties in favor of the American federal state interpreted this law as a threat to their ideologies.
+In 1993, his successor Pedro Rosselló rescinded the law and reinstated English as the official language, alongside Spanish.

 During this time Puerto Rico experienced an economic boom with GDP growth at 5% during the years 1987–1989 the highest since Operation Bootstrap and the Economic Boom in the United States.
 Unemployment dropped drastically in his term from an all-time high 25% in 1983 to 12.0% in 1990.

 He lost popularity with the controversial Pabellón de Sevilla that was an attempt of a representation of Puerto Rico at the Universal Exposition of Seville in 1992.

 In January 1992 Hernández announced that he would not seek re-election.
 On January 11, he resigned as President of the Popular Democratic Party, a post he had held for 23 years.
 Senator Victoria Muñoz Mendoza succeeded him as president of the party and later became a gubernatorial candidate herself.

 Personal life

 On October 24, 1959, Hernández Colón married Lila Mayoral Wirshing, daughter of the industrialist Juan Eugenio Mayoral Renovales (1906-1967), founder of Ponce Candy Industries.
 Rafael Hernández Colón and Lila Mayoral had four children: Rafael, Jose Alfredo, Dora Mercedes and Juan Eugenio.
-The latter was elected to Puerto Rico’s Senate.
+The latter was elected to Puerto Rico's Senate.
 In early 2003, Lila Mayoral Wirshing died of cancer.
 Hernández Colón subsequently married attorney Nelsa López in late 2004.
 He had his main residence in his hometown of Ponce, in the historic downtown district.